withfig/challenge-fullstack/README.md

 You can see a bunch more examples here: http://docopt.org/

-**Why do we have focus areas?**

-Some programmers are fantastic at design.
-Some are fantastic at logic and traditional computer science.
-The best are talented at both.
-We would like you to play to your strengths.

 ## Finally
 1. This challenge shouldn't take longer than a day to finish, likely less.
 Let us know if takes more or less so we can recalibrate our expectations.

-2. If you have **ANY** questions, _please reach out_ (email brendan, matt, and sean @fig.io.
+2. If you have **ANY** questions, _please reach out_ (email brendan, matt, or sean @fig.io OR message us in our [Discord](https://fig.io/community) community).
 You are not annoying us.
 We want you to succeed.
 You get no points for guessing.
 Best to clarify early if you are unsure of something.
 We want to make sure this is a realistic assessment of your skills as a developer.
 In the real world we'd be available as your teammates if you were blocked or felt stuck!